Violation of Probation

 Finding a VOP Lawyer in Tampa, FL

 The attorneys at the Sammis Law Firm are ready to assist you with your Violation of Probation case.
 Whether the underlying offense was DUI VOP, domestic battery, drug charges, shoplifting, or theft charges, call us to discuss the case.

 We are experienced with the local procedures and administrative rules for probation violation cases in Tampa and Hillsborough County, FL.

 We can help you get back in front of the court quickly after the VOP warrant is served, although the most advantageous time to hire a probation revocation attorney is before the affidavit of violation is even completed by the probation officer.

-We also represent clients who want to petition the court for Early Termination of Probation or a modification of the bond conditions.
-The goal in these cases is helping our client complete their probation successfully or changing the special conditions of the probation sentence.
+We also represent clients who want to petition the court for Early Termination of Probation or modification of the bond conditions.
+The goal in these cases is to help our client complete their probation successfully.

-This article explaining VOP cases was last updated by Jason D. Sammis on Wednesday, March 22, 2017.
+This article was last updated on Wednesday, January 4, 2023.